Nolan Siegel: Sportscar racing career

-In 2023, the American took part in the LMP2 class of the Asian Le Mans Series, driving for Inter Europol Competition.
+In 2023, Siegel took part in the LMP2 class of the Asian Le Mans Series, driving for Inter Europol Competition.
 Partnering Charles Crews and Christian Bogle, Siegel managed to impress, leading his team to victory at Dubai by passing Charlie Eastwood in the final stint, though two retirements in the four-round season meant a lowly fifth place in the standings.
 He competed in various other sportscar races throughout the year, notably winning two LMP2 class races in the IMSA SportsCar Championship.

 For 2024, Siegel would make his debut at the 24 Hours of Le Mans, pairing up with Oliver Jarvis and Bijoy Garg at United Autosports.

 IndyCar

 Part-time commitments (2024)

+Siegel's first IndyCar test came in January 2024, for Dale Coyne Racing at the Homestead-Miami Speedway.

 On March 5, 2024, it was announced Siegel would compete part-time in the No. 18 Honda entry for Dale Coyne Racing, sharing his seat with Jack Harvey.
 Siegel would partake in the four events which do not clash with his Indy NXT commitments, including the Indianapolis 500.
 However, Nolan failed to qualify for the Indy 500 after crashing during his final qualifying attempt.

 On June 7, 2024, it was announced that Siegel would substitute for Agustín Canapino at the upcoming race at Road America following abuse on social media directed at Théo Pourchaire after the two made contact during the Detroit Grand Prix a week prior, with Canapino having taken a "leave of absence".